katealtonwilliams/book-app/README.md

    * cicd pipeline to deploy
    * include linting & security scan
    * run manually when needed
+   * check the chekov skips and see if needed for back end

 * Build proper lambda code
     * update so can be stored in the cloud